 Silk floral arrangements can be convenient for a destination wedding.
 Importing and maintaining the freshness of real flowers would be much more difficult.

 Wedding Flowers: Affordability

-If you have chosen to have fresh flowers and are planning a wedding on a relatively low budget, you may be looking for ways to make them more affordable.
+If you have chosen to have fresh flowers and are planning a wedding on a relatively low budget, you may be looking for the cheapest way to accommodate your needs.
 Adorning your special day with beautiful flowers doesn’t have to mean spending a fortune.
 This next list is made up of tips and tricks to help you save money on your wedding flowers.

 8. Find Affordable Florists